serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 Folder of the template file is ignored, but templates must be under *Modules* or *Views/Template* directories.

 By default, all templated widgets (EntityDialog also derives from TemplatedWidget class), looks for a template with their own classname.
+Thus, PersonDialog looks for a template with the name *MovieDB.PersonDialog.Template.html*, followed by *PersonDialog.Template.html*.

+> MovieDB comes from PersonDialog namespace with the root namespace (MovieTutorial) removed.
+You can think of this as module name dot class name.

-Thus, PersonDialog looks for a template with the name *PersonDialog.Template.html*.
-But, as it didn't exist before, search continued to base classes and a fallback template, *EntityDialog.Template.html* was used.
+If a template with class name is not found, search continues to base classes and eventually a fallback template, *EntityDialog.Template.html* is used.

 Now, we have a tab in PersonDialog: